monero-guides-admin/1x01-importing-public-keys-and-verifying-hashes/Script.md

 Please bear in mind, if a webpage or repo has been compromised and the fingerprint and the public key are located in the same place, the likelihood is that both were compromised, so checking the fingerprint is pretty much pointless.
 However, if the fingerprint and key are hosted in seperate locations, it's always worth checking.

-In our case, we can find the fingerprint for binaryfates public key on the get monero web page. you can either click on this link here, or use the wwebpage we have provided below - https://www.getmonero.org/resources/user-guides/verification-allos-advanced.html
+In our case, we can find the fingerprint for binaryfates public key on the get monero web page.
+[Get Monero](https://www.getmonero.org/resources/user-guides/verification-allos-advanced.html)

 Click on the heading 'Verify and Import Signing Key', scroll down until you find this section 'Verify the fingerprint matches'.
 Now let's visually compare that to the one which is printed in our terminal window.
 If you've got a match, great, if not, verify the web links you used and report your findings to the community.